What is tequila? How is it made? Is there always a worm in each bottle?

 In addition, the beverage falls into one of these five types.

 - Blanco (“white”) or plata (“silver”).
-This is actually not white but very clear.
+These are very clear.
 Producers don’t age it and usually bottle it promptly.
-However, they can can store it for less than two months in stainless steel or neutral oak.
+But they can can store it for less than two months in stainless steel or neutral oak.

 - Oro (“gold”) or Joven (“young”).
 Producers don’t age this type either.
-However, they can flavor it with sugar syrup, caramel, oak extract, or glycerin.
-Alternatively, they can make it by blending blanco with aged or extra-aged product.
+Yet they can flavor it with sugar syrup, caramel, oak extract, or glycerin.
+Or they can make it by blending blanco with aged or extra-aged product.
 Either method gives a golden hue to the tequila.
 Hence, the name “gold.”

 - Reposado (“rested”).
 Producers age this at least two months but fewer than twelve months.
 They do so in oak barrels of any size.